DreezeInc/dev-setup/README.md

 - **Handles failures gracefully** - Can resume partial installations

 ## Troubleshooting

+### Password Handling
+The quick-start.sh script now handles password caching automatically.
+You'll be asked for your password once at the beginning, and it will be cached for the entire setup duration.

+This prevents multiple password prompts that would otherwise occur due to:
+- Homebrew installations requiring admin privileges
+- Installing apps via Homebrew Cask
+- Various system configurations needing elevated permissions

+The script uses a sudo keep-alive mechanism that refreshes every 60 seconds until the setup completes.

 ### Branch Not Found Error
 If you get a "pathspec did not match" error: